Come Along with Me (Adventure Time): Plot

-Just when it seems that the world has righted itself again, GOLB suddenly arrives, as Betty Grof and King Man have summoned it in the hopes of reviving King Man's late wife Margles and transforming the Ice King back into Simon Petrikov.
+GOLB suddenly arrives, having been summoned by Betty Grof and King Man in the hopes of reviving King Man's late wife Margles and transforming the Ice King back into Simon Petrikov.
 Marceline explains that if GOLB is not stopped, it could lead to the destruction of Ooo.
 Ice King tries to snap Betty out of her trance, which leads to the two of them, along with Finn, being swallowed by GOLB.
-As they are being digested by the beast, they revert into their "essential forms"; Betty loses her magical powers and Ice King once again becomes Simon.
-Meanwhile, BMO, Princess Bubblegum, Marceline, and Jake discover that GOLB's essence is vulnerable to music and convince all the residents of Ooo to sing in harmony with them to weaken it.
+As they are being digested, they revert into their "essential forms"; Betty loses her powers and Ice King once again becomes Simon.

+Meanwhile, Marceline rescues Bubblegum from mutated monsters, and they share a kiss.
+BMO, Bubblegum, Marceline, and Jake then discover that GOLB's essence is vulnerable to music and convince all the residents of Ooo to sing in harmony with them to weaken it.
 This allows Finn, Simon, and Betty to escape—however, Betty realizes that the Ice King's crown has reverted into its essential form as well and will therefore grant the truest wish of the first person to wear it.
-Choosing to remain inside GOLB, she puts on the crown and wishes to eliminate GOLB's existence—when that doesn't work, she instead wishes to keep Simon safe at all costs.
-Because protecting Simon was her truest wish, the crown takes effect and Betty fuses into a singular entity with GOLB, sacrificing herself to save Ooo.
+Choosing to remain inside GOLB, she puts on the crown and wishes to eliminate GOLB's existence—when that doesn't work, she instead wishes to protect Simon at all costs.
+Because this was her truest wish, the crown takes effect and Betty fuses into a singular entity with GOLB, sacrificing herself to save Ooo.
 She exits the planet through a portal, leaving the crown behind.
 Marceline comforts Simon as he mourns her.
-Before the portal closes, the Ice Crown falls to the ground.
-Gunter decides to wear it, prompting Jake to call for someone to stop him before he turns back into Orgalorg, his true form.
-Instead, Gunter fuses with it and transforms into Ice Thing after wishing to be more like Ice King.
-Jake immediately decides this is fine.
+Gunther puts on the crown, and Jake warns everyone that he'll turn into Orgalorg again, but instead, the crown merges with him as he turns into Ice Thing, the result of the crown reacting to Gunther's wish of wanting to be like Ice King, something Jake doesn't mind.

-Fern passes away, but not before sharing a tearful goodbye with Finn, who promises to plant him in the remains of the tree house, which had been destroyed in the war.
-When Finn and Jake plant the seedling Fern had left behind, a massive new tree sprouts from it, complete with a Finn Sword lodged in the top.
+Fern passes away after sharing a tearful goodbye with Finn, who promises to plant him in the remains of the tree house, which had been destroyed in the war.
+When Finn and Jake plant the seedling Fern left behind, a massive new tree sprouts from it, complete with a Finn Sword lodged in the top.
 Some time later, the Music Hole sings the show's ending theme to Finn and Jake while a montage plays of various characters' lives after the Gum War.

-Back in the present, BMO concludes his story and Beth and Shermy decide to search for the tree that grew from Fern's seedling.
-When they find it, they venture all the way to the top and Shermy retrieves the Finn Sword.
-The two pose in a very similar way to Finn and Jake at the end of the show's opening sequence, symbolizing that they have become their generation's own Finn and Jake.
+Back in the present, Beth and Shermy decide to search for the tree that grew from Fern's seedling.
+Upon finding it, they venture to the top and Shermy retrieves the sword.
+The two strike a similar pose to Finn and Jake at the end of the show's opening sequence, symbolizing that they have become their generation's own Finn and Jake.